microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     ![In this screenshot, on the Active Directory Users and Computers console, constoso.local under Active Directory Users and Computers on the left is expanded.
 The Domain and group hierarchy an now be viewed.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/NodeHierarchy1.png "Domain and group hierarchy")

-9. Within the Remote Desktop session to **DC1**, start Windows PowerShell ISE and, on the Script pane, run the following to replace the UPN suffix of all users who are members of the **Engineering** group with the one matching the custom verified domain name of the Contoso Azure AD tenant (replace the placeholder `<custom_domain_name>` with the actual name of the custom verified domain name you assigned to the Contoso Azure AD tenant).
+9. Within the Remote Desktop session to **DC1**, start Windows Visual Studio Code and, update and run the following script to replace the UPN suffix of all users who are members of the **Engineering** group with the one matching the custom verified domain name of the Contoso Azure AD tenant (replace the placeholder `<custom_domain_name>` with the actual name of the custom verified domain name you assigned to the Contoso Azure AD tenant).

     ```pwsh
     $domainName = '<custom_domain_name>'